onurcagan/MemoryStash/README.md

 # MemoryStash

-MemoryStash is an Inventory Management System.
+MemoryStash is an Inventory Management System written in C# using MVC.